SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 The `srcset` attribute also supports the pixel density descriptor, but it is (currently) not supported in Spartacus.
 The pixel density descriptor can be used to select different images for different devices.
 For example, an image width descriptor of 400 px might be rendered on retina devices at a maximum of 200 px, because these devices double the pixels to provide an optimized image resolution for their device screens.

 The mapping from an image format to the `srcset` width descriptor is driven by the media configuration in Spartacus.
-The given media container

-The main image src and the various image descriptions for the `srcset` are collected by the `MediaService`.
+The main image `src` and the various image descriptions for the `srcset` are collected by the `MediaService`.
 This services compares the images from the media container with a configuration set of media formats and their sizes.
-Whenever a matching format is found, the size is written into the width descriptor.
+The matching sizes are collected and sorted, and written in the img `srcset` attribute, so that the browser can select and download the correct image.

+**Note:** When you change the browser from a larger screen to a smaller screen, the browser does not download an additional image from the `srcset`, because it makes the assumption that the larger image can be decreased.
+This is acceptable for most images, but this might give unexpected results for banner images because the aspect ratio and the actual content of the banner image can be very different for each screen size.

 You can provide a custom configuration using the `MediaConfig` typing.
 The following is an example of the default media configuration: